Dua04a/GiftCraft/README.md

 # GiftCraft

-## About
+## Overview

-GiftCraft is a simple C# console application that I created to practice Object-Oriented Programming and some design patterns.
+GiftCraft is a C# console application that allows users to create a personalized gift box based on the occasion and budget.

-The idea of the project is to help users create a gift box by choosing an occasion, selecting a budget, and adding gifts to the box.
+The project was built to practice Object-Oriented Programming (OOP) principles and apply design patterns in a simple real-world scenario.

 ## Features

-- Choose an occasion.
+- Select an occasion
-- Choose a budget.
+- Set a budget
-- Add one or more gifts.
+- Add gifts to the gift box
-- Show the final gift summary.
+- View the final gift summary
-- Calculate the total price.
+- Calculate the total cost

 ## Design Patterns